 Frequently Asked Questions/Answers:

-1. Are there any prerequisites required for the 200-hour Canine Massage program?
+Are there any prerequisites required for the 250-hour canine massage program?

-All incoming students must have previous experience in handling dogs.
+All incoming students must have a love and respect for animals and previous experience in handling a dog.
 To be eligible for our certification courses, a student must:

 -Be socially and psychologically capable of performing massage.

 -Possess a high school diploma or its equivalent.